Garlic Shrimp With Broccoli

 Common Mistakes to Avoid

-Shrimp cooks so fast.
+- Overcooking the Shrimp: Shrimp cooks so fast.
 Like, blink and they’re done.
 Overcook them, and they turn into rubbery little balls of regret.
 Watch them closely—once they turn pink and opaque, they’re ready to go.
-Don’t be that person who serves tough shrimp! - Burning the Garlic
+Don’t be that person who serves tough shrimp!

-Garlic is amazing, but it’s also picky.
+- Burning the Garlic: Garlic is amazing, but it’s also picky.
 If you cook it too long, it goes from fragrant to bitter faster than a speeding ticket.
-Sauté it for just 30 seconds—enough to release that delicious smell, but not enough to burn it to a crisp. - Skipping the Broccoli Prep
+Sauté it for just 30 seconds—enough to release that delicious smell, but not enough to burn it to a crisp.

-Don’t just throw whole broccoli florets into the pan expecting magic.
+- Skipping the Broccoli Prep: Don’t just throw whole broccoli florets into the pan expecting magic.
 If the pieces are too big, they won’t cook evenly.
-Chop them into bite-sized chunks so they get that perfect crispy, tender texture! - Not Seasoning Enough
+Chop them into bite-sized chunks so they get that perfect crispy, tender texture!

-Trust me, salt and pepper are your best friends here.
+- Not Seasoning Enough: Trust me, salt and pepper are your best friends here.
 You don’t need to go wild, but don’t be shy either.
 A little sprinkle during cooking and at the end makes all the difference.
-It’s like giving your dish a big, flavorful hug. - Not Letting the Pan Get Hot Enough
+It’s like giving your dish a big, flavorful hug.

-You want that sizzle when you add the shrimp to the pan.
+- Not Letting the Pan Get Hot Enough: You want that sizzle when you add the shrimp to the pan.
 If the pan’s not hot enough, your shrimp will stick to it like they’re on a mission.
 Heat the pan first, then add your oil.
 Simple but essential.

 Variations & Customizations

-Want to make this even more keto-friendly?
+Keto-Friendly Version: Want to make this even more keto-friendly?
 Skip the butter and swap it for extra olive oil to keep those healthy fats high.
 You can also toss in some cauliflower rice instead of regular rice for a low-carb, veggie-packed side.
 It’s a win-win for anyone on the keto train.

-If you like things on the spicy side (and let’s be real, who doesn’t?), bump up the heat by adding a chopped jalapeño or some fresh chili flakes.
+Spicy Shrimp Lovers: If you like things on the spicy side (and let’s be real, who doesn’t?), bump up the heat by adding a chopped jalapeño or some fresh chili flakes.
 For extra kick, drizzle with a bit of hot sauce just before serving.
 Your taste buds will thank you!

-Not a shrimp fan or want to make it vegetarian?
+Vegetarian/Plant-Based Swap: Not a shrimp fan or want to make it vegetarian?
 Swap the shrimp for tofu or tempeh.
 Just press your tofu to remove excess water, cube it up, and cook it just like the shrimp.
 It’ll absorb all that garlicky goodness, and you’ll still have a hearty, satisfying meal.

 There you go!
 These tweaks are perfect for making the dish your own, depending on your mood, dietary needs, or what’s in your fridge.